lockendrakhadka/ADF-Assignments/README.md

 This repository documents my practical learning journey in Azure Data Engineering using Microsoft Azure services, Azure Data Factory, Azure SQL Database, Azure Data Lake Storage Gen2, and Azure Blob Storage.

 ---

+⭐ If you found this repository helpful, consider giving it a star.